Coding a secure login system using php and mysql

 -

-Set the email address that you use to log-in to your email account.
+Set the email address you use to log in to your email account.

-Note: The email address has to belong to the above MAIL_HOST.
+Note: The email address must belong to the above MAIL_HOST.define('MAIL_USERNAME', 'info@domain.com');

 -

-Important!!
-If you use Gmail as your MAIL_HOST you have to turn on 2 factor authentication and create an App password and use it here instead of your actual google password.define('MAIL_PASSWORD', 'email-account-password');
+Important: If you use Gmail as your MAIL_HOST, you need to enable 2-factor authentication and create an App password to use here instead of your actual Google password.define('MAIL_PASSWORD', 'email-account-password');

-Check out the google docs How to create a google app password
+Check out the Google Docs guide on how to create a Google App password.
+How to create a google app password

 -